huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `highway_subnet_id` - (Optional, String, ForceNew) The ID of the high speed network used to create bare metal nodes.
 Changing this parameter will create a new cluster resource.

+* `service_network_cidr` - (Optional, String, ForceNew) Service network segment.
+Changing this parameter will create a new cluster resource.

 * `container_network_type` - (Required, String, ForceNew) Container network parameters.
 Possible values:

 	* `overlay_l2` - An overlay_l2 network built for containers by using Open vSwitch(OVS)